sherlock-project/sherlock/removed_sites.md

 ## Designspiration

-as of 2022-04-17, Designspiration seems to be down or very laggy.
+As of 2022-04-17, Designspiration seems to be down or very laggy.
 Therefore, we're removing the site for now.

 ```
   "Designspiration": {